 A "temporary change" means an adjustment to your usual schedule.
 This can include: using short-term unpaid leave, paid time off, working remotely, or swapping or shifting working hours.

 Your Rights

-Temporary change to work schedule on up to two (2) Ability to propose type of temporary change occasions each calendar year
+Temporary change to work schedule on up to two (2) occasions each calendar year

 The change must be to accommodate a personal event.
 See Definitions.
 Your employer must grant requests for up to: